Madhubala: Rise to prominence and superstardom (1948–1957)

-During the years 1956–57, Madhubala slightly reduced her workload due to the lawsuit and health issues.
+Subsequently in the years 1956–57, Madhubala reduced her workload due to the lawsuit and health issues.
 She and Nargis were approached by Guru Dutt to play either of the two female leads (an unfaithful girlfriend or a hooker with a heart of gold) in his production, Pyaasa (1957).
-However, unable to choose between the two leading roles, the actresses passed over the film to the newcomers Mala Sinha and Waheeda Rehman.
+Unable to choose between the two leading roles, the actresses passed over the film to the newcomers Mala Sinha and Waheeda Rehman.
 Madhubala appeared in two period films in 1956, Raj Hath and Shirin Farhad, both critical and commercial successes.
 The following year, she portrayed a runaway heiress in Om Prakash's Gateway of India (1957), which critic Deepa Gahlot believed to be one of the finest performances of her career.
-Madhubala then starred in the drama Ek Saal (1957), which followed a terminally-ill ingenue (Madhubala) who falls in love with Ashok Kumar's character.
-The film proved popular with audience and became as a box office hit, thereby re-establishing Madhubala's stardom.
+Madhubala then starred in the drama Ek Saal (1957), which follows the love story of a terminally-ill ingenue.